pturley0/android-dumpsys-filters/README.md

 # `android-dumpsys-filters`

-This repository contains scripts that filter the output from various Android `dumpsys` commands to make them more readable.
+Scripts that filter the output from some Android `dumpsys` commands to make them more readable.

 <br/>
 ## The Activity Manager